DraftedDev/ustyle/README.md

 After I tried creating a `no_std` embedded ANSI library, I noticed serious flaws in the ANSI format and decided to create my own [format](FORMAT.md):

-μStyle (pronounced "Micro Style") is a ASCII-compatible text-styling [format](FORMAT.md) and library to style text with colors and attributes.
+μStyle (pronounced "Micro Style") is a ASCII-compatible text-styling format and library to style text with colors and attributes.
 The
 [format](FORMAT.md) is similar to ANSI, but uses way less bytes and is more compact.

-This [format](FORMAT.md) allows for fully heap-less styling of text without much stack-overhead.
+It allows for fully heap-less styling of text without much stack-overhead.

 ## Why μStyle?

 - Styling only adds 5 bytes of overhead.
 - Very predictable behaviour.
 - Fast parsing and low overhead.
-- Very lightweight (only dependency is `bitflags`).
+- Very lightweight.
 - Less complex than ANSI.

 ## Comparison with ANSI